hanhvietphan/macos-thinkpad-t430/README.md

 	- Flushed kext cache to get audio working again with KextUtility.
 		- At the same time installed then new FakeSMC.kext.
 	- Reboot and voilà once more. =)

+### Updating from 10.13.2 to 10.13.2 Supplemental update
+	- Downloaded newest FakeSMC.kext -> installed in bootloader.
+	- Ran `softwareupdate -i -a`.
+	- Rebooted after installation and chose the Install option in Clover.
+	- And voilà! =)